 A further decline in the economic growth of any of the Republic's major trading partners, especially the United States, could have a material adverse effect on the Republic's balance of trade and adversely affect the Republic's economic growth.
 The United States is the Republic's largest export market.
-The recent decline in demand for Dominican imports in the United States may have a material adverse effect on exports and the Republic's economic growth.
+The decline in demand for Dominican imports in the United States may have a material adverse effect on exports and the Republic's economic growth.
 In addition, because international investors' reactions to the events occurring in one emerging market economy sometimes appear to demonstrate a "contagion" effect, in which an entire region or class of investment is disfavored by international investors, the Republic could be adversely affected by negative economic or financial developments in other emerging market countries.
 In addition, the recession in the United States between 2007 and 2009 resulted in declines in tourism and foreign direct investment, which are important factors in the Republic's economy.
 The Republic cannot assure you that events affecting other markets will not have a material adverse effect on the Republic's growth and its ability to service its public debt, including the bonds.

 The Dominican economy is also vulnerable to increases in oil prices.
-The 2015 Budget was prepared assuming an estimated price of US\$92.1 per barrel.
-The average price for imports of oil into the Dominican Republic was US\$88.86 per barrel during 2014.
-Increases in the cost of crude oil resulting from political or social instability or armed conflict in oil-producing states, such as Venezuela and countries in the Middle East, may adversely affect the feasibility of the budget.
+The 2016 Budget was prepared assuming an estimated price of US\$50.4 per barrel of oil in the international market.
+The average price for imports of oil and its derivatives into the Dominican Republic was US\$88.86 per barrel during 2014 and, according to preliminary data, it was US\$52.06 per barrel during 2015.
+Increases in the cost of crude oil resulting from political or social instability or armed conflict in oil-producing states, such as Venezuela and countries in the Middle East, may adversely affect the feasibility of the 2016 Budget.